 As the encoding applies to the whole page and cannot be changed on a sub-element of the DOM (unfortunately there is no HTML standard for that), you will need to fix this another way.

-There are 2 ways of fixing this (best to worst):
+There are 2 ways of fixing this (ranked from best to worst):

 Convert all your pages to UTF-8, and declare UTF-8 as your encoding set in the HTML <head /> section of your site (this may be tedious if you have many static pages and legacy dependencies, however it's by far the best solution; plus it is future-proof)

 Include Crisp in an iframe HTML element, which has its own encoding set to UTF-8 (this is not recommended, as it breaks MagicBrowse, LiveAssist and LiveDebug — it is also the reason we don't include it in an iframe by default)